Subrack lattices of finite solvable and metacyclic groups

-\begin{rem} The above proof can be adapted to prove that the isomorphism type of the subrack lattice of a finite nilpotent group determines its nilpotence class (see \cite[Theorem~3.3]{Kay21}).
-The difference is that rather than the maximal normal abelian subgroups we need to consider the center of the group which can be located within the subrack lattice. \end{rem}
+\begin{proof} The proof is analogous to that of Theorem~\ref{thm:main_derived}.
+The difference is that, instead of considering maximal normal abelian subgroups, one considers the center of the group, which can be determined from the combinatorial structure of the subrack lattice.
+Indeed, the claim in the proof of Theorem~\ref{thm:main_derived} remains valid when the subgroup $N=Z(G)$.
+Thus, if $\psi\colon \mathcal{R}(G)\to \mathcal{R}(H)$ is a lattice isomorphism, then it induces an isomorphism

+Repeating this construction along the upper central series, we obtain corresponding central quotients for $G$ and $H$.
+Therefore the length of the upper central series, that is, the nilpotence class, is determined by the subrack lattice. \end{proof}